iterorganization/IMAS-Java/doc/api_ids.rst

         This method fetches an IDS with all time slices in a time range between tmin and tmax.
         1. In case of no interpolation in the time range, interpolMode must be set to 0 and dtime = {}.

-        2. The method can interpolate time slices in the time range, if interpolMode = 1 and dtime = {step} (double array of size equals 1).
-        The 'step' is the regular time step.
+        2. The method can interpolate time slices in the time range, if interpolMode is not set to 0 and dtime = {step} (double array of size equals 1) where 'step' is the constant time between two slices.

         3. Interpolation of dynamic data on an explicit time base.
 This method is selected when dtime and interpolMode are provided. dtime must be a double[] of size larger than 1.

         This mode will generate an IDS with a homogeneous time vector equal to dtime. tmin and tmax are ignored in this mode.